Categories Online Portals

 Consequences of Not Quoting BIN

-1. Incorrect TDS Reporting: TDS statements may not match the data filed by the Principal Accounts Officer (PAO).
-When discrepancies occur, it creates confusion during the verification process.
-It may also cause errors in the deductee’s Form 26AS.
+TDS returns may vary from the information furnished by the Principal Accounts Officer (PAO).
+In the event of mismatch, it creates ambiguity at the verification stage.
+It may also cause mismatch in the Form 26AS of the deductee.

 BIN Verification: Step by Step process